Online harassment of a sex worker on a review website

 Solicitor Yair Cohen brought an application for an injunction on behalf of his client, who is a sex worker who provides escort services to celebrities and MPs and who was being harassed online by someone she did no longer wish to see.

-You can obtain an harassment injunction event in cases where you cannot prove the identity of the harasser.
+You can obtain a harassment injunction even in cases where you cannot prove the identity of the harasser.
 In a case which the High Court Judge Mr Justice Warby described as involving a "unique mix of factual and legal ingredients", the High Court had to consider whether a sex worker who advertised herself as an escort on websites which relate to the provision of sexual services for money, has a right to privacy in relation to information concerning, among other things, her sex life, her sexual preferences and her sexual health.

 Despite the fact that we were able to identity her harasser, the evidence linking him to the harassment was insufficient.
 This however didn’t prevent the firm from obtaining an Harassment Injunction against 'person unknown' and serving it on the suspect.
 Our client brought the harassment injunction under the Protection from Harassment Act 1997.
 The application involved important consideration of the privacy rights of a sex worker.

 The Claimant was a transgender woman who worked as an escort and who provided sexual and companionship services to her clients under a work name.
 She advertised her services in niche online market places, where online users who seek the companionship of escorts can post online reviews, rate escort service providers and post comment about the services (including their own impression of the “quality”) that each escort might provide.
-The online reviews also include comment on matters such as hygiene, friendliness and price.
+The online reviews also include comments on matters such as hygiene, friendliness and price.

 The Defendant was the unknown person responsible for a series of publications about the Claimant.
 The Defendant was believed to be an individual who at one point in the past sought the companionship of the Claimant without having to pay for her services.
 After the Claimant politely declined, the Defendant commenced a campaign of harassment against her which included, among other things, tagging her name to dozens of pornographic videos of extreme nature, posting purported private information alleging that the Claimant was mentally ill, that she was anorexic and that she was practising unsafe sex notwithstanding her infection with Sexually Transmitted Diseases and/or HIV.
 All of these allegations were untrue.

-With the help from website operators around the world and internet service providers from the UK, we managed to identify and made contact with a suspect who denied having been involved with the harassment of the Claimant.
+With the help from website operators around the world and internet service providers from the UK, we managed to identify and make contact with a suspect who denied having been involved with the harassment of the Claimant.
 However, following that contact, the Claimant was further harassed offline.

 The Claimant sought an interim injunction to require the Defendant to cease to publish the information relating to her including her name, image or likeness of, or other identifying detail referring to her and to prohibit him from contacting her.

-Article 8 of the Human Rights Act (HRA) says that it is a breach of privacy to shout out information about a person’s sexual conduct and practices, about their physical or mental health is all information about the person’s private life.
+Article 8 of the Human Rights Act (HRA) says that it is a breach of privacy to shout out information about a person’s sexual conduct and practices, about their physical or mental health and all information about the person’s private life.
 The right to control what is done with such information and the right to respect for information of these kinds, rank towards the upper end of the Article 8 hierarchy even if the same information also relates to the individual’s professional life or occupation.
 The fact that the Claimant was an escort did not change that position.

 By contrast, Article 10 of the HRA protects freedom of expression.
 When it comes to the internet, this right is often exercised by internet users sharing their experiences and providing advice and support to one another.